xye7ei/metaparse/README.md

         return expr_1 + expr_2

     @rule
-    def expr(expr_1, SUB, expr_2):
-        return expr_1 - expr_2

-    @rule
     def expr(expr, MUL, expr_1):
         return expr * expr_1

     @rule
     def expr(expr, POW, expr_1):
         return expr ** expr_1

-pCalc = LALR(Calc)
 ```

 Such style would be preferred by explicity lovers, although typing the decorators `lex` and `rule` repeatedly may be sort of nuisance.
-The underlying mechanism is quite easy: the decorator `verbose` prepares a lex-collector and a rule-collector to be arguments passed to function `Calc`, after calling of which the lexical and syntactic rules collected are then used to construct a `Grammar` object, which gets returned with name `Calc`.
+The underlying mechanism is quite easy: the decorator `verbose` prepares a lex-collector and a rule-collector to passed to the decorated function `pCalc`, after calling of which the lexical and syntactic rules collected by `lex` and `rule` are then used to construct a `LALR` instance, which gets returned and named `pCalc`.

 [Parsing]: https://en.wikipedia.org/wiki/Parsing "Parsing"